persalteas/RNANet/README.md

 -h [ --help ]                   Print this help message --version                       Print the program version

+-f [ --full-inference ]         Infer new 3D->family mappings even if Rfam already provides some.
+Yields more copies of chains
+                                mapped to different families.
 -r 4.0 [ --resolution=4.0 ]     Maximum 3D structure resolution to consider a RNA chain.
 -s                              Run statistics computations after completion --extract                       Extract the portions of 3D RNA chains to individual mmCIF files.